Signal-K/manuscript/07 Development/Sprints/Second Mission Group.md

 2. Take a look at undeployed items: I think there’s still some work that may need to be done, however as of now all items that can be undeployed (i.e. not attached/detached from anomalies table (FK)) are accounted for as of: [SGV2-55](https://signalk.atlassian.net/jira/software/projects/SGV2/boards/8?selectedIssue=SGV2-55)
 3. We should add a new base set of anomalies (planets) that are habitable, interesting, and aren't all 100% confirmed (i.e. candidates)
 4. Start setting up the character?
 Which would require an update to the profile form mission...
-5. Update the `classifications` table so that we can specify the anomaly type being classified
+~~5.
+Update the `classifications` table so that we can specify the anomaly type being classified~~

+Breaking this down a bit further:
+1. 9, 10, 11 DONE
+2. 12 in progress (12 points to using meteorology tool, 11 is crafting/building it)

 Fix the component that shows completed missions: [SGV2-51](https://signalk.atlassian.net/jira/software/projects/SGV2/boards/8?selectedIssue=SGV2-51)
     - Maybe we could start off with just an identifier if all missions [in a group?] are done?
 [SGV2-57](https://signalk.atlassian.net/jira/software/projects/SGV2/boards/8?selectedIssue=SGV2-57)